tcodes0/react-known-props/README.md

 I'd use these packages:

-- aria props: `yarn add aria-attributes`
 - svg props: `yarn add svg-tag-names`
 - void html elements (\<img\/\>): `yarn add void-elements`
 - css props: `yarn add known-css-properties`

 ### Contributing

-All data pulled from MDN web docs and official React docs.
+All data pulled from MDN web docs, official React docs and the aria specification.
 MDN can be a deep website to dig for info, I'm sure there are more props (specially legacy) waititing to be added by someone willing to look into every element page.

 ⚛️ React is awesome 💫